 Myths about calf training

-Many visitors to gyms (especially beginners) believe that they do not need to pump their calf muscles separately, because calves work in:
+Many gym-goers (especially beginners) believe that they do not need to pump their calf muscles separately, because calves work in:

 This is true, however, in the case of these exercises, the calf performs a stabilizing static load, which increases their strength, but not the volume.
 Only genetically gifted people can pump their calves without doing the exercises directly on them.
 Everyone else will have to try hard.